fusioncharts/dev_centre_docs/getting-started/plain-javascript/rendering-different-charts.md

 In the above JSON:

-- Create the colorRange object to set the color associated with the specific range of values.
+- Create the `colorRange` object to set the color associated with the specific range of values.
-- Specify minValue and maxValue within the color array under the colorRange object.
+- Specify `minValue` and `maxValue` within the color array under the `colorRange` object.
-- Set the code attribute to specify the hex color of respective ranges.
+- Set the `code` attribute to specify the hex color of respective ranges.
-- Create the dials object to represent the customer satisfaction score.
+- Create the `dials` object to represent the customer satisfaction score.
-- Create the dial object under dials object to set the value of customer satisfaction score.
+- Create the `dial` object under the `dials` object to set the value of customer satisfaction score.

 Now that the data is ready, let us dive in directly to render the chart.
 The consolidated code is given below: